delta-io/delta/PROTOCOL.md

 `<start of i> + 4 + dataSize` — `<start of i> + 4 + dataSize + 3` | checksum | CRC-32 checksum of `bitmapData`

 ## Per-file Statistics
-`add` actions can optionally contain statistics about the data in the file being added to the table.
+`add` and `remove` actions can optionally contain statistics about the data in the file being added or removed from the table.
 These statistics can be used for eliminating files based on query predicates or as inputs to query optimization.

 Global statistics record information about the entire file.